 As we acknowledge that valid arguments for both methods exist, we discussed whether the introduction of an accounting option between amortisation and the impairment-only approach should be pursued.
-Ultimately, we rejected this option due to the resultant lack of comparability between the companies and the impracticality of a reconciliation of the amounts to their respective alternative.
+Ultimately, we rejected this option, as a clear majority of our IFRS Technical Committee and of the constituents participating in the outreach events we conducted were in favour of amortization.

 In summary, we concede that we did not identify any new arguments for or against amortisation or the impairment-only approach.
 However, our re-evaluation of the arguments already known leads us to a different assessment than when the impairment-only approach was introduced.
-Due to the limits of the impairment-only approach identified over time and the assessment - in light of the lack of impairments in the context of the Covid-19 pandemic - that a balance sheet item of this sizable amount should not remain almost unadjusted in the balance sheet in the long term, the ASCG, on balance, is in favour of reintroducing amortisation.
+Due to the limits of the impairment-only approach identified over time and the assessment that a balance sheet item of this sizable amount should not remain almost unadjusted in the balance sheet over the long term, the ASCG, on balance, is in favour of reintroducing amortisation.